bruno-rossi/python-p3-mock-challenge-coffee-shop/README.md

 #### Coffee

 - `Coffee get_customers()`
-  - Returns a list of all customers who have ordered a this particular coffee.
+  - Returns a list of all customers who have ordered this particular coffee.

 #### Customer